dreimannzelt/vats.io/README.md

 # Contribution

 Please feel free to change, add or remove rates and or names.
 Fork it and open pull requests.
-We will review and merge it after a short
+We will review and merge it as soon as possible.

 # Authors